Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Related Work

 Closest to ours is the work on backsquat assessment by Ogata \etal \cite{ogata}.
 However, a) they used OTS pose estimators, whereas we develop self-supervised approaches to learn more powerful representations; b) being dependent on OTS pose estimators, their approach is limited only to simple, controlled environments, whereas our approach is applicable to complex, real-world scenarios (Sec.~\ref{sec:experiments}); and c) their dataset contains only single exercise and was collected in simpler conditions and a single human, whereas our dataset contains three exercises and was collected in real-world gym scenarios and numerous humans (further differences discussed in Sec.~\ref{sec:dataset}). \paragraph{SSL.} Earlier work in this area include those of autoencoders \cite{hinton2006reducing}, which learn low-dimensional representations by reconstructing the input.
 Le \etal \cite{convisa} propose a way to learn hierarchical representations from unlabeled videos using unsupervised learning, which was also considered as a feature extractor in an earlier AQA work \cite{pirsiavash}, but was found to perform worse than an OTS pose estimator.
-More recent SSL methods include leveraging properties of video data like: 1) the temporal order \cite{misra2016shuffle, xu2019self}; 2) the objects' upright positions \cite{rotnet}; and 3) motion and appearance statistics \cite{wang2019self}.
+Recently, Chen \etal \cite{simsiam} proposed a simple siamese approach to learn representations that obtain competitive results on various benchmarks.
+Various general SSL works also propose to leverage properties of videos.
+Misra \etal \cite{misra2016shuffle} and Xu \etal \cite{xu2019self} propose to exploit temporal order of frames and clips.
+Predicting the amount of rotation in images and videos was used as a pretext task by Gidaris \etal \cite{rotnet} and Jing \etal \cite{video_rotnet}.
+Wang \etal \cite{wang2019self} leveraged motion and appearance statistics to learn self-supervised video representations.
+Benaim \etal \cite{benaim2020speednet} and Wang \etal \cite{wang2020self} used video speed prediction as the pretext task.
+In addition to video speed prediction, Jenni \etal \cite{jenni2020video} proposed to use wider range of temporal transformations for pretext task.
+In contrast, we developed domain knowledge-informed SSL approaches that we show outperform general SSL approaches.
 A few works propose to leverage time-contrast to learn representations using self-supervision \cite{hyvarinen2016unsupervised, tcn, honari2020unsupervised}.
 However, these temporal models either consider a single-view or a single subject.
 Our pose contrastive approach, on the other hand, simultaneously exploits cross-view and cross-subject information to learn more meaningful representations.